 Clean-up Driver Folders

 NOTE! – I would suggest removing the unwanted folder (wisely:)) from the driver source.
 But make sure when you find any .inf file inside a particular folder, then do not remove the folder.
-Because folder reference will exist inside the .inf file, and removal of the folder will create a problem for driver package creation.
+Because folder reference will exist inside the .inf file, removing the folder will create a problem for driver package creation.

 Import Drivers to SCCM

-Once the driver is downloaded, and required validation completed, copy the driver source into the network location where it will import.
+Once the Driver is downloaded and the required validation is completed, copy the driver source into the network location where it will import.

 Subscribe to this blog ⏬⏬

-- Browse network the source folder where the driver source is available.
+- Browse the network in the source folder where the driver source is available.

-- Once all drivers imported, then specify/create the categories of the driver.
-Click on “Categories” to proceed to create, delete, and rename any categories.
+- Once all drivers are imported, then specify/create the categories of the Driver.
+Click on “Categories” to create, delete, and rename any categories.

-NOTE! – Now options are available below to create a new category or to update the existing category.
+NOTE! – Now, options are available below to create a new category or update the existing category.

-- Click on “Create” if importing new device drivers else choose the categories from the existing one, then press “OK” and click on “Next.”
+- Click on “Create” if importing new device drivers.
+Alternatively, choose the categories from the existing ones, press “OK,” and click on “Next.”